 We are responsible for conducting an audit of the financial statements of the IJB.
-We will provide an opinion on the financial statements as to:
+We provide an opinion on the financial statements as to:

-- whether they give a true and fair view in accordance with applicable law and the 2019/20 Code of the state of affairs of the IJB as at 31 March 2020 and of its income and expenditure for the year then ended; - Have been properly prepared in accordance with IFRSs as adopted by the European Union, as interpreted and adapted by the 2019/20 Code; and - whether they have been prepared in accordance with the requirements of the Local Government (Scotland) Act 1973, The Local Authority Accounts (Scotland) Regulations 2014, and the Local Government in Scotland Act 2003.
+- whether they give a true and fair view in accordance with applicable law and the 2021/22 Code of the state of affairs of the IJB as at 31 March 2022 and of its income and expenditure for the year then ended; - have been properly prepared in accordance with IFRSs, as interpreted and adapted by the 2021/22 Code; and - whether they have been prepared in accordance with the requirements of the Local Government (Scotland) Act 1973, The Local Authority Accounts (Scotland) Regulations 2014, and the Local Government in Scotland Act 2003.